MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-staging-server.md

 2. Sign into Microsoft Entra ID, then go to the Staging Mode screen.

- Untick the box for Staging Mode and click Next
+ Untick the box for Staging Mode and click Next.

  > [!div class="mx-imgBorder"]
  > ![Screenshot shows Staging Mode configuration in the Staging Microsoft Entra Connect dialog box.](media/how-to-connect-sync-staging-server/staging-server-staging-mode.png)